Mexico City – Dias de los muertos

 In San Miguel de Allende, a lot of women wore flower headbands, like Lana del Rey from her Born to die video.
 In Puebla, little children walked around in their “Halloween” outfits and pumpkin shaped buckets collecting money and candies.

 On the final night of the Day of the Dead, I visited Mixquic, a cemetery on the outskirts of Mexico City.
 The tombstones were heavily decorated with marigold, candles, and photographs of the deceased.
 The smell of incense lingered strongly in the air.
 By the graves, families ignored the tourists who were all over the place.
 I did feel at times I was invading their privacy with a camera in hand.
 I felt, what would have been the right etiquette in the city centre was not the right etiquette here.
-In hindsight I would have been more respectful and put away the camera.
+In hindsight I should have been more respectful and put away the camera.
 Outside of the cemetery, there were endless food stalls, games arcades, face painting areas and a concert.
 It showed me that Day of the Dead isn’t a sombre affair, but one of celebration.

 Day of the Dead is a unique celebration of life and death.
 As an outsider you might think decorated skulls placed around the ofrendas or people wearing skeleton face paint a little morbid, but it actually isn’t.
 It is a celebration of life and death that reminds people to remember the dead.
 I will leave you with this beautiful quote, picked up from an anonymous writer.